SidonTheTroll/cave-of-ordeals/Practical/PEdu/2-yoga-for-lifestyle-diseases.md

 ## Ardha Chakrasana
 - **Procedure:** Stand straight with both feet and hold your hip with your hands.
 Bent backward without bending your knees with slow inhalation.
 Repeat for 2 or 3 times.
 - **Benefits:** Relieves stress and tension, improves digestion, cures leg pain and reduces fat in legs.
 - **Contraindications:** avoid if suffering from migrane, headache, hypotension and spinal or hip problems and pulvic ulcer and hernia.

+# Conclusion
+Yoga offers effective relief for lifestyle diseases, improving physical and mental health.
+Regular practice of specific asanas can enhance well-being and support long-term disease management.